 There are different rules for ending a tenancy in a care home.
 These rules are not explained in this brochure.
 For information about these rules, read the Rules for Care Homes brochure or contact the LTB.

 This brochure does not talk about how your landlord can end your tenancy.
 For more information on that topic, see the brochure: How a Landlord Can End a Tenancy.

 When a landlord rents to a person, they enter into a tenancy agreement – a contract in which the tenant agrees to pay rent for the right to live in the rental unit.
-This agreement may be in writing or it may be an oral agreement or an implied arrangement that hasn't been set out verbally or in writing.
-A written tenancy agreement is often called a lease.
+For most tenancy agreements that were first entered into on or after April 30, 2018, the tenancy agreement must be in writing, signed by the landlord and the tenant and the landlord must use the standard lease form.